NoBrainerORM/nobrainer.io/docs/rql_layer.md

 When running raw RQL queries, you may get documents back in an attribute hash format.
 You may use `Model.new_from_db(attrs)` to instantiate a model with attributes coming from the database.
+When using polymorphism, any class in the hierarchy will do.